 Introduction to Charcoal Grills

 Charcoal is simple.
 Charcoal is messy.
 Charcoal is a hands-on art.
 Charcoal is time-consuming.
 Charcoal is completely Analog.
 You will manage your heat by controlling charcoal quantity and airflow.
 There is no ‘set it and forget it’ digital temperature control out of the box.
-If you want to roll up your sleeves and have complete control over your cooking experience then charcoal is absolutely the way to go and it can be an extremely rewarding and affordable way to get started with BBQ Grilling.
+If you want to roll up your sleeves and have complete control over your cooking experience then charcoal is absolutely the way to go.
+The best charcoal grills offer a large amount of flexibility and control and can be extremely rewarding and affordable way to get started with BBQ Grilling.

-Worth noting is that we are specifically listing units that cover all facets of BBQ Grilling as we see them.
+Worth noting is that we are specifically listing units that cover all facets of charcoal grilling as we see them.
 This includes Grilling, Searing, BBQ, and Baking.
 We are not covering Flat Tops, Santa Maria Grills, Charcoal Smokers, or other units that are purpose-built for a specific function.

 Grilling: Cooking directly over heat.
 Corn, Vegetables, standard fair.

 Searing: To achieve the Maillard Reaction through direct exposure to extremely high heat.
 500˚F+.
 Charring / Browning.
 A steakhouse quality Steak.

 BBQ: Slow and low.
 Typically in the 200˚ to 300˚F range and often with the application of smoke.
 Think smoked Turkey, Brisket, Pulled Pork, and Ribs.

 Baking: Typically in the 300˚ to 475˚F range.
 Pies, Cobblers, and Biscuits.
 Even higher temperatures desired for Pizza and Calzones.